X-lab-3D/swiftmhc/README.md

                     --processes 32
 ```

-This process generates an HDF5 file, example_preprocessed_training_data.hdf5, which can be used for model training.
+This process generates an HDF5 file `example_preprocessed_training_data.hdf5` which can be used for model training.
 The file contains structural information for both the peptide and the MHC, including the proximity matrix, transformation matrices, atom positions, amino acid types, and torsion angles.
 In addition, binding affinity values are stored for each pMHC complex.

 ### Preprocessing MHC structures for inference

-In case during the inference the user wants to use a different MHC structure other than what we provided  [data/HLA-A0201-from-3MRD.hdf5](data/HLA-A0201-from-3MRD.hdf5),they can generate a preprocessed hdf5 for their MHC structure.
+In case during the inference the user wants to use a different MHC structure other than what we provided  [data/HLA-A0201-from-3MRD.hdf5](data/HLA-A0201-from-3MRD.hdf5), they can generate a preprocessed hdf5 for their MHC structure.
 This section shows how.

 #### Input files